GustavCunha/GustavCunha/README.md

 :mortar_board: Graduate in Computer Science at UNIFACS <br/>
 🇧🇷  I live in Salvador/BA, Brazil <br>

-I love new challenges and learn new technologies.
-So far I work and have knowledge of the following Languages and Technologies listed below.
+I love new challenges and learning new technologies.
+I've been studying React Native a lot, and I want to deepen my knowledge in NodeJs.
+I work with and have knowledge of the following Languages and Technologies listed below.

 #### Languages and Tools: